Azure/azure-powershell/src/ResourceMover/examples/Invoke-AzResourceMoverDiscard.md

 Validate the dependecies before Discard of  the resources.

-### Example 2: Discards the move of the resources using "MoveResource Name" as input
+### Example 2: Discards the move of the resources using "MoveResource Name" as input.
 ```powershell
 PS C:\> Invoke-AzResourceMoverDiscard -ResourceGroupName "RG-MoveCollection-demoRMS" -MoveCollectionName "PS-centralus-westcentralus-demoRMS"  -MoveResource $('psdemorm-vnet') -MoveResourceInputType "MoveResourceId"